Instant replay: Rugby union

 In a possible try/no try situation, the referee shall signal his initial on-field decision (the "soft signal") and request the TMO to review all available footage and provide "advice and recommendations" to the on field referee.
 The referee should only change their decision where there is "clear and obvious" evidence that it was incorrect.
 In stadia with screens, the TMO may show footage directly to the referee.
 As per Law 6.5 A of the Laws of Rugby Union, "The referee is the sole judge of fact and of law during a match".
-Once a final decision is made, it is to be signalled by the referee.
+Once a final decision is made, it is to be signaled by the referee.

 Tennis

 In tennis, systems such as Hawk-Eye and MacCAM calculate the trajectory of the ball by processing the input of several video cameras.
 They can play a computer rendering of the path and determine whether the ball landed in or out.
 Players can appeal to have the system's calculation used to override a disputed call by the umpire.
 In March 2008, the International Tennis Federation, Association of Tennis Professionals, Women's Tennis Association and Grand Slam Committee agreed unified challenge rules: a player can make up to three unsuccessful challenges per set, and a fourth in a tie-break.
 Television broadcasts may use the footage to replay points even when not challenged by a player.